Section 98 of the Constitution of Urabba Parks

 Relevant notes from the explanatory memorandum

-246. This section provides that laws and instruments adopting annual information statements required under subsection 60.5(1) of the Australian Charities and Not-for-profits Commission Act 2012 are void and of no effect unless the Court of Directors certifies the annual information statement.
+246. This section provides that laws and instruments adopting annual information statements required under subsection 60.5(1) of the Australian Charities and Not-for-profits Commission Act 2012 are void and of no effect unless the Court of Directors certifies the responsible entities’ declaration contained therein.
 The intention of this section is to allow the judicial directors to effectively discharge their duties as responsible persons and approve the annual information statement before it is adopted by the Parliament or the Manager‑General in Council.

 |Wikisource has original text related to this article:|